wasiahmad/aol_query_log_analysis/README.md

 | Total queries where location entity found | 19,945 |
 | Total queries where organization entity found | 22,730 |

-**Full result of the named entity analysis can be found [here](https://raw.githubusercontent.com/wasiahmad/AOL-Query-Log-Analysis/master/results/ner-analysis-results.md)**.
+We have used [Stanford Named Entity Recognizer (NER)](http://nlp.stanford.edu/software/CRF-NER.shtml) for this analysis. **Full result of the named entity analysis can be found [here](https://raw.githubusercontent.com/wasiahmad/AOL-Query-Log-Analysis/master/results/ner-analysis-results.md)**.
 In the following section, we are showing the results for individual entities.

-#### Name mentions in user queries
+#### Person entity in user queries
 In the following figure, we are presenting the statistics of the user queries where name entities are used.

 <p align="center">